ClickHouse/ClickHouse/docs/en/development/contrib.md

 There are two ways to do that:
 - you like to make a new fix against a `ClickHouse/`-prefix branch in the forked repository, e.g. a sanitizer fix.
 In that case, push the fix as a branch with `ClickHouse/` prefix, e.g. `ClickHouse/fix-sanitizer-disaster`.
 Then create a PR from the new branch against the custom tracking branch, e.g. `ClickHouse/2024_2 <-- ClickHouse/fix-sanitizer-disaster` and merge the PR.
-- you update the submodule and need to forward earlier patches.
-Re-creating old PRs is overkill in this case.
+- you update the submodule and need to re-apply earlier patches.
+In this case, re-creating old PRs is overkill.
 Instead, simply cherry-pick older commits into the new `ClickHouse/` branch (corresponding to the new version).
 Feel free to squash commits of PRs that had multiple commits.
+In the best case, we did contribute custom patches back to upstream and can omit patches in the new version.

 Once the submodule has been updated, bump the submodule in ClickHouse to point to the new hash in the fork.